 Social Media advertising does not require a large budget and the more that as people engage with your ads the more results you will see from your advertising budget.

 Step 5.
 Build long-term relationships with your influencers

-Your brand’s relationship with influencers does not need to only revolve around your campaign.
+Your brand’s relationship with influencers should not only revolve around your campaign.
 If you are working with influencers who are relevant to your brand your relationship should be ongoing.
 This means engaging on social media, asking your influencers for their input and ideas on new products and services, making introductions to other brands that would benefit from working them.
-An ongoing relationship takes your efforts from being a marketing campaign to having real brand ambassadors.
+An ongoing relationship takes evolves from having partners for a marketing campaign to having real brand ambassadors.

-A well-designed influencer marketing campaign can provide a higher ROI than almost any other marketing program but too often influencer marketing programs are launched with little thought and based on weak relationships which leads to a waste of time and money.
-The more detrimental result of a bad campaign is that stakeholders no longer believe in its value and refuse to try again.
+A well-designed influencer marketing campaign can provide a higher ROI than almost any other marketing program.
+Yet, too often influencer marketing programs are launched with little thought and based on weak relationships which leads to a waste of time and money.
+The more detrimental result of a bad campaign is that stakeholders no longer believe in the value of influencer marketing and will refuse to try again.
 That is why a small test pilot of such campaigns tend to do more harm than good.
 When a hotel provides a free stay to an influencer in return for a few posts they will see little return.
 If you are going to work with influencers it is well worth it to commit to building out a well-designed program that will yield specific results.

 Need help building out your campaign or connecting with influencer?